 Under the management plan, the TAC for 2014 is 418,487 tonnes.
-Under the Coastal States agreement, the five parties concerned in the fishery (Norway, Iceland, Russia, the EU and the Faroe Islands) should divide this TAC into guotas as follows:
+Under the Coastal States agreement, the five parties concerned in the fishery (Norway, Iceland, Russia, the EU and the Faroe Islands) should divide this TAC into quotas as follows:

-Norway: 255,277 tonnes (61%)
+- Norway: 255,277 tonnes (61%)

-Iceland: 60,722 tonnes (14.5%)
+- Iceland: 60,722 tonnes (14.5%)

-Russia: 53,650 tonnes (12.8%)
+- Russia: 53,650 tonnes (12.8%)

-EU: 27,244 tonnes (6.5%)
+- EU: 27,244 tonnes (6.5%)

-• Faroe Islands: 21,594 tonnes (5.2%)
+- Faroe Islands: 21,594 tonnes (5.2%)

 Four of the parties (excluding the Faroe Islands) have agreed these quotas for 2014; the Faroe Islands, however, have withdrawn from the Coastal States agreement.
 In 2013, they set a unilateral TAC of 17% of the TAC, and they initially proposed to do the same in 2014.
 However, the EU imposed trade sanctions on the Faroes in August 2013, and started a process of negotiation.
 Agreement was reached in August 2014 whereby the Faroes reduced their unilateral quota to 40,000 tonnes (9.6% of the TAC) (ICES, 2014b).
-This still exceeds their quota under the Coastal States Agreement by 18,406 tonnes, but a TAC overrun by this amount (4.2%) was not considered to put the sustainability of the stock in jeopardy.
+This still exceeds their quota under the Coastal States Agreement by 18,406 tonnes, but a TAC overrun by this amount (4.2%) was not considered to put the sustainability of the stock in jeopardy1.

 The fisheries concerned in this assessment are from the EU, and therefore fish from the EU share of the quota.
 The EU share is divided up by Member State as per Table 7.
 The system for division and management of the national quota varies by Member State.
 In the UK, quota is allocated in fixed proportions (FQAs - Fixed Quota Allocations) to Producer Organisations (POs), who allocate it to their members.
 It is relatively common for quota to be swapped between POs in the UK.
 In Ireland, quota is allocated to 3-5 of the eligible vessels by the PO each year, on a random/rotating basis; quota swaps are not permitted.
 The Netherlands, Denmark and Sweden have an ITQ system for small pelagics, such that Danish and Swedish vessels can swap, lease or purchase quota with other vessels of the same nationality as desired, without the mediation of POs (although there are some restrictions on quota ownership).
 International quota swaps, however, must go through national authorities.
-It is reportedly not unusual for Swedish vessels to exchange their ASH quota with Danish or Dutch vessels, if their quota is insufficient to make the long distance to the fishing grounds economically worthwhile.